-Prior to the course, students were unsure as to the "level of academic support that they would receive as individuals" (Figure 3d), with a median value of 3, an IQR of 1.25-3 and a full response range of 1-5.
+Prior to the course, students were unsure as to the "level of academic support that they would receive as individuals" (Fig. 3d), with a median value of 3, an IQR of 1.25-3, and a full-response range of 1-5.
 The range of opinions on completion of the course was still 1-5, but the IQR had shifted to 2.75-5, with the median score remaining at 3.
-For staff the IQR was consistent pre- and post-course 2-4 with the median shifting from 3 pre-course to 4 post-course.
-A positive shift in perception was seen from pre- to post-course in terms of "academic staff support for the group as a whole" (Figure 3e) with median scores for students and staff rising from 3 pre-course to 4 post-course.
-The positive change in student perception was significant in the Mann-Whitney U test, with a U of 71 (U at p < .05 is 83).
+For staff, the IQR was consistent pre- and post-course (2-4), with the median shifting from 3 pre-course to 4 post-course.
+A positive shift in perception was seen from pre- to post-course in terms of the "academic staff support for the group as a whole" (Fig. 3e), with median scores from students and staff rising from 3 pre-course to 4 post-course.
+The positive change in student perception was significant according to a Mann-Whitney U test, with a U value of 71 (U at p < 0.05 is 83).